 EDITED AUGUST 2019 TO ADD:

 We still use our stamptastic stamps.
 This will be our third year of use, we have kept the inkpad in its protective sleeve to prolong its life and it still has plenty of ink left this year!

-Disclosure: We were sent the above products to review, however all opinions are my own.
+Disclosure: I was sent the above products to review, however all opinions are my own.